 Princess Polly states it designs “products in small quantities based on customer demand, and therefore do not end up with any amount of unwanted product” and it aims ”to make products at the cheapest price, [striving] for good quality products while keeping prices reasonable”, but we have our doubts.

-While the brand does use some more eco-friendly materials, including recycled materials, there is no evidence it reduces its carbon and other greenhouse gas emissions from its supply chain; minimises textile waste when manufacturing its products, or has taken meaningful action to reduce or eliminate hazardous chemicals.
+While the brand does use some lower-impact materials, including recycled materials, there is no evidence it’s taking actions to protect biodiversity in its supply chain; nor has it taken meaningful action to reduce or eliminate hazardous chemicals.
+Princess Polly also follows an unsustainable fast fashion model with quickly changing trends and regular new styles.
 “Not Good Enough”.

 When it comes to its labour rating, based on our own research, Princess Polly also received a score of “Not Good Enough” for people.
-While it does audit some of its supply chain, including all of the final stage of production, and disclose some policies and safeguards to protect suppliers and workers in its supply chain from the impacts of COVID-19, the good news ends there.
+While it does audit some of its supply chain, including all of the final stage of production, and did disclose some policies and safeguards to protect workers in its supply chain from the impacts of COVID-19 at the height of the pandemic, the good news ends there.

 When it comes to its impact on animals, Princess Polly’s rating is “Good”.
 It uses few animal materials in its products and has a formal animal welfare policy aligned with Five Freedoms.
-While it does use leather, it does not use fur, angora, down, or exotic animal skin.
-It also has a policy to source wool from non-mulesed sheep but does not provide evidence on how it is implemented.
+While it does use leather, it does not use fur, angora, down, or exotic animal skin or hair.
+It also has a policy to source wool from non-mulesed sheep, and has committed to eliminate all animal-derived materials by a target date.

 Princess Polly is also a prime example of an ultra fast fashion brand, launching new collections at lightning speed, which will very likely end up in a landfill.
 It is also often touted as being “poorly made” by reviews, and a lot of its products get returned (which the brand doesn’t charge for, surprise surprise).
 If customers do end up keeping a product, they often find it unravels after just a few washes.